dancarroll/dancarrollorg_django/README.md

-**ARCHIVED** This was the old version of my website, written using Python and the Django web framework.
+**ARCHIVED**: This was the old version of my website, written using Python and the Django web framework.
 It has not been modified since 2011, and is only kept around for reference purposes.

 ----------